Starter-Kit

 window on the right hand side you can nowShow/hide

-the different imagery.
+the different imagery by clicking on the eye.
 This is also where you will load additional data layers.
 Changing the order of the data and imagery allows you to combine and overlap the different data sources.
+Some countries, such as Japan, South Africa and Germany, have their own high-resolution imagery in JOSM.
+If you are mapping local imagery will automatically be visible underImagery

 - For ease of mapping, customise your top toolbar with presets if you have not used the default preferences.
 Right click the toolbar and choose